Select travel dates to see prices

 Volunteer work

-Duties performed by most volunteers are:
+Duties performed by most divemasters candidates are:

 • Kitchen duty (the duty rotates between groups, so you have one day a week just setting table, doing dishes - our cooks does the real magic)

-• Cleaning personal dive gear daily and diveshed once a week
+• Cleaning personal dive gear daily and dive shed once a week

 • Help prepare various outreach activities and community clubs (Earth Club, Lutoban Kids Club, etc)